 The code is in this gist.

-The important thing to note here is that dependency loading here is asynchronous, ie. the browser doesn’t block page rendering while the remote files load, as it would with script tags manually included in the HEAD.
+.
 On top of that, scripts loaded in this way will download in parallell as opposed to one after the other.
 This reduces page load time because browsers will render HTML and other included resources such as images sooner.

 In Pusher we use this conditionally depending on browser capabilities.